WNoDeS/WNoDeS/documentation/sysadmin-guide/2.2.0/index.md

 All the hostnames must be defined in the DNS, while the mac addresses with the related IP addresses in the DHCP.

+<a name="Description_of_Network_Type_Values"></a>

 ##### Description of Network Type Values

-**OPEN**  It means that the related VLAN is able to access to the local network.
+`OPEN`  It means that the related VLAN is able to access to the local network.

-**CLOSE** It means that the related VLAN is able to access to the external network and disable to access to the local sub networks.
+`CLOSE` It means that the related VLAN is able to access to the external network and disable to access to the local sub networks.
 It is defined for the network isolation of the virtual machine in order to open to the network of virtual machine externally but not internally.
 Typically virtual machine that is used to run jobs has the **network\_type** value set to OPEN.